brianhill/cosmology/daily_schedule-term_5.md

 * Preparation for Thursday, Mar.
 22 &mdash; [Problem Set 8](./assignments/Assignment08.pdf) due at the beginning of class &mdash; [Problem Set 8 Solution](./assignments/Assignment08-Solution.pdf) &mdash; Also, a very modest amount of cosmology reading (just Section 14.1 of TWB) &mdash; Here is the final installment of [TWB Chapters 14-16](./resources/TaylorWheelerBertschinger-ExploringBlackHoles-2ndEdition-Chapters14-16.pdf) on cosmology and gravitational waves
 * Thursday, Mar.
 22 &mdash; A simple worksheet that helps to understand the expanding universe

-### Week 10 &mdash; Metric for a Uniform Expanding Universe &mdash; The Cosmological Redshift
+### Week 10 &mdash; Metric for a Uniform Expanding Universe &mdash; The Cosmological Redshift &mdash; The Cosmic Microwave Background Radiation

 * Preparation for Monday, Mar.
 26 &mdash; Continue TWB Chapter 14 by studying Sections 14.2 and 14.3 &mdash; Changes of variables suddenly become very important &mdash; What are the authors doing going from equation 7 to equation 8? &mdash; How about calculating *&Delta;r=(sin(&chi; + &Delta;&chi;)-sin(&chi;))/K<sup>1/2</sup>*? &sup; &mdash; You will need the formula for *sin(A+B)* with *A=&chi;* and *B=&Delta;&chi;* &mdash; You will need to make the approximation that *B=&Delta;&chi;* is small and use it judiciously &mdash; If you do this well, you will gain much insight into equation 8 &mdash; Equation 17 is exciting: the Friedman-Robertson-Walker metric first appears!
 * Monday, Mar.
 26 &mdash; [Coordinate Transformations](./resources/CoordinateTransformations.pdf)